hpcraink/fsprj2/README.md

 ### Prerequisites

 To use IOTrace_Analyze a Java Runtime has to be installed.
-It's testet with java-11-openjdk-amd64 on Ubuntu and jre1.8.0_102 on windows.
+It's tested with java-11-openjdk-amd64 on Ubuntu and jre1.8.0_102 on windows.

 Generating the animation is not possible on a headless system.
 The Gephi Toolkit is used to animate the Graph.